floriatsui/buddy_allocator/README.md

 - Adding tests both for the utility functions as well as stress testing each of the APIs in conjunction with each other
 - Adding a driver program that can offer a command loop as well as a visualizer tool to see what memory looks like
 - Running this with address sanitizers
+- Maybe modifying block layout to accomodate the order so that it's embedded within the block?

 ## References:
 - https://students.mimuw.edu.pl/ZSO/Wyklady/06_memory2/BuddySlabAllocator.pdf